ua-gist604b-f24/6-0-geoserver-intro-vmwielgus/answers.md

 Q11: The values are different because they are tile indices that refer to different positions in the tile matrix.

 Q12: There is a difference in the TileMatrix (9 vs 15).
-The number after EPSG:4326 is the number of "levels" the earth has been divided.
+The number after EPSG:4326 is the number of "levels" the earth has been divided, or simply the zoom level.